bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-install.md

 Green Light will be configured to deploy at the `/b` subdirectory.
 This is necessary so it doesn't conflict with the other BigBlueButton components.
 The Nginx configuration for this subdirectory is stored in the Green Light image.
 To add this configuration file to your BigBlueButton server, run:

 ```
-docker run --rm bigbluebutton/Green Light:v2 cat ./Green Light.nginx | sudo tee /etc/bigbluebutton/nginx/Green Light.nginx
+docker run --rm bigbluebutton/greenlight:v2 cat ./greenlight.nginx | sudo tee /etc/bigbluebutton/nginx/greenlight.nginx
 ```

-Verify that the Nginx configuration file (`/etc/bigbluebutton/nginx/Green Light.nginx`) is in place.
+Verify that the Nginx configuration file (`/etc/bigbluebutton/nginx/greenlight.nginx`) is in place.
 If it is, restart Nginx so it picks up the new configuration.

 ```
 systemctl restart nginx